opensearch-project/documentation-website/_install-and-configure/configuration/circuit-breaker.md

 - `network.breaker.inflight_requests.overhead` (Dynamic, double): A constant by which the in-flight request estimations are multiplied to determine the final estimation.
 Default is 2.

-## Script compilation circuit breaker
+## Script compilation circuit breaker settings

 The script compilation circuit breaker limits the number of inline script compilations within a time interval.
 OpenSearch supports the following script compilation circuit breaker setting:

 - `script.max_compilations_rate` (Dynamic, rate): The maximum number of unique dynamic scripts compiled within a time interval for a given context.
 Default is 150 every 5 minutes (`150/5m`).

-## Regular expression circuit breaker
+## Regular expression circuit breaker settings

 The regular expression circuit breaker enables or disables regular expressions and limits their complexity.
 OpenSearch supports the following regular expression circuit breaker settings: